And without question, the most meaningful three hours in media.

 And on the other hand, George W. Bush gave away the store.

-And according to polling Data, he was despised.
+And according to polling data, he was despised.

 Bush spent a lot.

-Education, Medicare Part V, the drug benefit, the uh.
+Education, Medicare, Part B, the drug benefit.

-Although we must acknowledge that was a private sector Medicare add on, it was must be true in discussing that.
+Although we must acknowledge that was a private sector Medicare add-on.

 Okay, so how do you make people like us?